Tracing My Roots

 Then there was Thomas Waweru who was a classmate and a great friend of my eldest brother Joe Kagigite.
 I remember Thomas Waweru used to keep keys for our classrooms at Noru-Moru Primary School back in 1995 and he was charged with the duty of opening them early every morning.

-The Ngong Hills, the streams, the small valleys, the sloping paths that we trod on our way to school - those were the landmarks of our lives.
+The Ngong Hills, the streams, the small valleys, the sloping paths that we trod on our way to school - these were the landmarks in our lives.

 Virtually all of those few streams that criss-cross our home-area are seasonal but back in the '90s, they used to turn into mighty rivers during the long-rain seasons; so much that I would hear stories of some people who got swept away by them.
 Fortunately, that never happened to me or to any of my friends despite the fact that we used to cross those streams on our way to school.

 Those streams criss-cross our home-area on different stretches of the land but they all have their source in the world-famous Ngong Hills that form the Western horizon of Kiserian.
 I was fortunate to hike through those hills on a clear Saturday on the last year of the 20th Century (1999, that is) in an expedition organized by one Mr. Sakuda, a Geography, History & Civics (GHC) teacher then at Noru-Moru.

 And oh my!
 How energetic I felt that Saturday as we traversed the long stretch that is Ngong Hills!

 Well, we did find it daunting to navigate through some of the steeply hills but as for me, the arduous journey on those treacherous paths was spiced up by my love feelings for Veronicah Kitimet - the beautiful girl I have told you about.
 Imagine as we trekked on those hills, I would occasionally feel like turning back to carry her on my shoulders.